 - Improperly injected filler can also cause nodules in the skin.
 But, this can also be treated with hyaluronidase.

 - A more serious side effect can occur if the filler is injected into a blood vessel.
-This can block the nerve and may cause blindness (4).
+This can block the nerve and may cause blindness, though this is extremely rare and not typical in the under eye region (4).

 In order to avoid any temporary or serious side effects of under-eye fillers, it is advised to choose a licensed cosmetic surgeon or an experienced doctor to perform the procedure.
 Be sure to get it done at a clinic rather than a spa as fillers require precision and medical knowledge for perfect results.